BDC Hamburger Icon

 What is a restaurant management system?

-A restaurant management system is a type of point-of-sale (POS) software specifically designed for restaurants, bars, food trucks and others in the foodservice industry.
-Unlike a POS system, RMS encompasses all back-end needs, such as inventory and staff management.
-These systems also handle payment processing, order management and other tasks staff would typically perform.
+A restaurant management system is a type of point-of-sale (POS) software specifically designed for restaurants, bars, food trucks, and other businesses in the food-service industry.
+Beyond what the best POS systems offer, RMS encompasses all back-end needs, such as inventory and staff management.
+The systems also handle payment processing (including restaurant mobile payments), order management, and other tasks that staff would typically perform.

 FYIDid you know

-Restaurant management systems streamline operations to allow staff to focus on more important tasks, such as providing excellent customer service, and gives managers time to focus on overseeing their restaurants more efficiently.
+Restaurant management systems streamline operations to allow staff to focus on more important tasks, such as providing excellent customer service, and give managers time to focus on overseeing their restaurants more efficiently.

 What is the difference between an RMS and a standard POS system?

-While both systems are classified as POS, an RMS offers features unique to the foodservice industry like ingredient-level inventory updates, the ability for waitstaff to send orders directly from the table to the kitchen, split billing and kitchen displays.
+Both systems are classified as POS, but an RMS offers features unique to the food-service industry, such as ingredient-level inventory updates, the ability for waitstaff to send orders directly from the table to the kitchen, split billing, and kitchen displays.

 What are the benefits of an RMS?